mozilla-l10n/documentation/src/localization/dev_best_practices.md

 ### CSS issues

 Some CSS text/font properties may cause problems with text legibility when applied to certain scripts.

-* Avoid using Italic for CJKT.
-This acronym stands for: Chinese (Simplified and Traditional), Japanese, Korean, and Taiwanese.
+For example, avoid using Italic for CJKT locales — Chinese (Simplified and Traditional), Japanese, Korean, and Taiwanese.

-* The [`text-transform`](https://developer.mozilla.org/en-US/docs/Web/CSS/text-transform) property is not reliable for some locales; for example, `text-transform: uppercase` won’t work properly with languages such as Irish/Gaelic.
-For example, `App Size` in English may be capitalized via `text-transform: uppercase` to `APP SIZE` but in Gaelic this would change `Meud na h-aplacaid` to `MEUD NA H-APLACAID` which violates the locales orthographic rules, as it ought to be `MEUD NA hAPLACAID`.
+The [`text-transform`](https://developer.mozilla.org/en-US/docs/Web/CSS/text-transform) property is not reliable for some locales; for example, `text-transform: uppercase` won’t work with languages such as Irish/Gaelic or Turkish (`İi` vs `Iı`). `App Size` in English may be capitalized via `text-transform: uppercase` to `APP SIZE` but in Gaelic this would change `Meud na h-aplacaid` to `MEUD NA H-APLACAID`, which violates the locales orthographic rules, as it ought to be `MEUD NA hAPLACAID`.
+In some cases, it can even lead to a different meaning.
+Consider the following examples in Irish:
+* `Athair` = Father
+* `Nathair` = Snake
+* `Ár nAthair` = Our Father
+* `Ár Nathair` = Our Snake
+* `ÁR NATHAIR` = OUR SNAKE
+* `ÁR nATHAIR` = OUR FATHER

  In general, localizers should make the decision about capitalization.
-If you want to display `WARNING`, add a string with that capitalization, and explain it in the localization note.
+If you want to display `WARNING` uppercase, add a string directly with that capitalization, and explain it in the localization note.
 This is particularly important for web content, where the CSS implementation depends on the browser in use.
+Even within Firefox, the correct behavior depends on having the correct `lang` attribute associated to the text or document.

 ### Design for at least +30%